alpheios-project/documentation/development/safari-extension/create-build.md

 ## 2. Change version and rebuild MacOS application

+It is recommended to keep the version and build numbers consistent across the App and the App Extension.

+Increment the build number (CFBundleVersion) with each build for testing.

+Increment the version number (CFBundleShortVersionString) with each release.

 ### Info.plist

 Alpheios Safari App Extension consists of Application and Safari Extension.